Panayikulam

 The people here mainly rely on agriculture.
 Panayikulam is well known for the cultivation of Snap Melon (Pottuvellari).
-Panayikulam is home to a lot of Non Resident Indians.
+Panayikulam is home to many Non Resident Indians.

 Education

-Government LP School, Little Flower High School, Alhuda School and Viswadeepti Vidyalaya are the institutions, the village depend for their primary education.
+Government LP School, Little Flower High School, St. Benedict Nursery School, Alhuda School and Viswadeepti Vidyalaya are the institutions, the village depend for their primary education.
 After school students has accessibility to other educational institutions like Union Christian College, St. Xavier's College for Women, Cochin University of Science and Technology, MES College Marampally, St.Puls College etc.